sap-tutorials/sap-build-apps/tutorials/codejam-11-scan-barcode/codejam-11-scan-barcode.md

 ## Intro
 One of the best things about SAP Build Apps is that you can easily enable basic but powerful native mobile features – such as access to contacts and photos, the camera, location services and more.

-In this tutorial, we will let you scan a barcode in order to select a product, instead of having to select from the list on the home page.
+In this tutorial, you will let you scan a barcode in order to select a product, instead of having to select from the list on the home page.

 >**IMPORTANT:** Currently, it is not possible to get the current user when running the app on a mobile device (this is expected to be enabled in Q1 of 2024, but no guarantees).
-In the app, we use the current user's email to identify the user and indicate which order's in the CAP service belong to the current user.
+In the app, you use the current user's email to identify the user and indicate which order's in the CAP service belong to the current user.

->In order to enable our scenario to work on mobile, we will change the way we identify the current user.
+>In order to enable our scenario to work on mobile, you will change the way you identify the current user.